JankariTech/blog/src/assets/RestApi/rest-api.md

 - `@app.route` binds a URL pattern `/tasks/<int:task_id>` to the function that follows it.
 - `<int:task_id>` is a variable part of the URL that will be captured and passed to the function as an argument.
 - `methods=["PUT"]` specifies that this route should respond to the HTTP PUT requests.
 This means that when a client sends a PUT request to the `/tasks/<int:task_id>` URL, Flask will call the associated function.
-- `update_task()` function will take `task_id` as argument that is extracted from `/tasks/<int:task_id>` URL.
+- `update_task()` function will take `task_id` as the argument that is extracted from `/tasks/<int:task_id>` URL.
 The function will then search for a task with that ID in the tasks list.
 If a task is found, it will update the task with the new data provided in the request and return the updated task in JSON format.
-If no task is found, it will return a 404 status code with an error message.
+If no task is found, it will return a `404` status code with an error message.
 - `task.update(request.get_json())` updates the task with the JSON data sent by the client in the PUT request.
 The `request.get_json()` function parses the incoming request data as JSON, and the `update()` method merges this data into the `task` dictionary.
 - `return jsonify({"task": task})` returns a JSON response containing the updated task.